aoancea/git-history/README.md

 }
 ```

+#### Usual procedure - with no history

+Usually, people tend to simply create a *new destination file* and ***copy*** over the implementation they need from the *source file*.
+This will make Git to track changes of this *new destination file* from the time it was created which is the time of the movement of the implementation.

+This will result in the loss of all history for those bits of code which were moved from *source* to *destination*

 #### The trick
  * The trick into preserving the history on both files is to create a new **branch**
  * We will have to move/edit the file in the newly created branch then merge it with the current one